“Oculus For Business” launches to help enterprises build VR

 Audi is one of the launch partners, which is using Oculus For Business to build VR showrooms where you can configure a car and actually walk around it before you buy.
 Cisco has built a VR collaboration environment for cooperating on designs on a VR canvas or whiteboard.

-The Oculus For Business Bundles will come with an Oculus Rift, Touch controllers, three sensors for creating room-scale VR, plus extra face pads so businesses can accomodate high volumes of different users.
+The $900 Oculus For Business Bundles will come with an Oculus Rift, remote, Touch controllers, three sensors for creating room-scale VR, plus extra face pads so businesses can accomodate high volumes of different users.

 Apple and other companies have had success by pitching new hardware like iPads to businesses.
 And the strategy could work even better for Oculus.
 Most people don’t have the cash, space, or expertise to build a room-scale VR rig inside their home.
 It would sit idle most of the time anyway.
 But a business could much more easily dedicate a VR room, have staff knowledgeable enough to set it up, and with a flow of customers or co-workers to make it worthwhile.